WISDEM/GeneratorSE/docs/tutorial.rst

 Tutorial
 --------

-As an example, let us size a direct-drive Permanent Magnet synchronous Generator (PMSG) for the NREL 5MW Reference Model :cite:`FAST2009`.
+As a frst example, we will size a direct-drive Permanent Magnet synchronous Generator (PMSG) for the NREL 5MW Reference Model :cite:`FAST2009`.

 The first step is to import the relevant files.